mechatron-x/.github/profile/README.md

 We pride ourselves on staying current with the latest technologies to deliver the best solutions for our clients.
 Some of the technologies we use include:

-- Swift
 - SwiftUI
-- JavaScript
-- Typescript
-- React
+- React.js
-- Node.js
+- Vue.js
 - Express
 - MongoDB
+- Postgres
-- Firebase
+- Go

 ## Get in Touch :mailbox: